Treyson-Grange/SteamDeckProtonStatusScript/README.md

 3. Go to the "Utilities" tab on the right
 4. Copy [this link](https://raw.githubusercontent.com/mkwsnyder/marks-user-scripts/main/scripts/marks-steam-script/script.js) and paste it into the "Install from URL" option, then click "Install".
 5. Click "Install" on the next screen

-## Notes

-When you first view a page where it will run (a page for a game) it will ask you if it can make a web request.
-This is simply getting a JSON file from [ProtonDB](https://www.protondb.com/) for the Linux compatibility.
-Always allowing it will make it run without issue.